NacedoNocta/MediaNocta/README.md

 This serves as the user-facing website for the Media Nocta platform.
 It should mainly serve the following sections :
 * A general purpose personal blog
-* A virtual "art gallery"
+* A "fragments" section for experimental creative content
 * A section that hosts others projects, such as games

 * A learning section